-Since only 20 to 25 percent of migraine patients experience auras, this treatment isn’t for everyone.
-Instead, if you’re looking for a way to prevent migraines, you might consider butterbur (Petasites hybridus), a plant native to Europe, northern Africa and southwestern Asia.
-Results of a small study published in the May, 2000, issue of the journal Headache showed that an extract of butterbur root significantly reduced the frequency of migraine attacks among the 58 patients participating.
+If you’re looking for a natural remedy to prevent migraines, you might consider butterbur (Petasites hybridus), a plant native to Europe, northern Africa and southwestern Asia.
+Results of a small study published in the May 2000, issue of the journal Headache showed that an extract of butterbur root significantly reduced the frequency of migraine attacks among the 58 patients participating.
 If you decide to try it, avoid the crude herb, which contains toxic pyrrolizidine alkaloids (PAs).
 Instead, choose PA-free butterbur extracts standardized to contain a minimum of 7.5 mg of petasin and isopetasin.
 The adult dosage ranges from 50-100 mg twice daily with meals.
 Side effects are rare.

 Andrew Weil, M.D.